 When a new file is discovered, the Catch action exposes all relevant metadata and submits a job to the workflow for processing.
 Typically, the workflow is an ingest workflow which localizes the media, populates a metadata label, creates proxies and thumbnails, and registers the asset in a Vantage catalog.
+The Catch action also includes an interface to common cloud storage systems, allowing storage in the cloud to be monitored.
 For more details, see the TrafficManager User Guide.